 Try hitting straight deep drives to yourself on your regular wall.
 Aim for the back nick.
 It’s harder than you might think.
 A good goal is to hit 40 in a row.
 Mix in a few low kill drives as well, keeping the ball tight to the wall and bounce it twice before the short line.

 Feed & Shoot

 Position yourself to either side of the T, just in front of the short line.
 Hit the ball to yourself just above the service line, then hit a reverse corner to the opposite front corner.
-The ball should hit the side wall then the front wall just above the tin.
+The ball should hit the side wall than the front wall just above the tin.
 If you hit it right, the ball should roll or bounce back close to you.
 Feed again and repeat.
 Also, try the same exercise hitting the front wall first and aiming for the nick.

 Feed & Boast

 Start off in the back corner of your normal side.
 Hit a deep drive that bounces off the ground just in front of the back wall.
-Hit a three wall boast (side wall close to you, front wall in opposite front corner, and then hopefully close to the nick).
+Hit a three wall boast (side wall closest to you, front wall in the opposite front corner, and then hopefully close to the nick).
 Again, the ball should roll back close to you and repeat.